Lunat1q/SimpleMathEngine/README.md

 # Simple math engine

-This is a console application + dedicated library for test and educational purpose
+`MathEngine` - main lib with all logic.
+`MathEngine.CLI` - simple console application to test your own input.
+`MathEngine.Test` - basic parser tests for the application.